Ah, summer. That wonderful time of year when magic can happen.

 There were also bikes to ride, balls to throw, and neighbors to play with.
 We had dogs to train and cats to dress up as dolls.
 We would come home dripping with filth, extremely happy, and very tired.

-Among the myriad of health benefits that being outdoors offers, studies have found that people who spend time outside are able to think more clearly and more creatively.
+Among the myriads of health benefits that being outdoors offers, studies have found that people who spend time outside are able to think more clearly and more creatively.

 Outside is the ultimate unstructured environment.
 Outside is a world full of possibilities and probabilities where kids can make their own discoveries and where they are in charge.